BIO: TaShawn Thomas was born in Las Vegas, Nevada (USA) and attended Killeen High School (Killeen, Texas).

 TaShawn Thomas made his NBL debut with the Perth Wildcats at 29 years of age.
 He scored 10 points in his first game.

-Perth retained the majority of its roster, with only Kevin White (to Illawarra) and Matt Hodgson (to Taiwan) not returning.
-Perth re-signed Bryce Cotton (3 Year Deal), Todd Blanchfield (3 Year Deal) and Jesse Wagstaff (1 Year Deal) and elevated backup guard Kyle Zunic from development player to the full roster.
-Corey Webster, who the Wildcats had signed to a deal in 2017 only to see him leave before the season started, signed as a free agent.
-To round out the roster, imports Brady Manek (North Carolina) and Thomas (France) were added for some additional scoring punch.
-Upon being signed by the Wildcat’s head coach John Rillie had the following words to describe the team’s new import.
+Perth retained most of its roster, with only Kevin White (to Illawarra) and Matt Hodgson (to Taiwan) not returning.
+The Wildcats re-signed Bryce Cotton (3-year deal), Todd Blanchfield (3-year deal), and Jesse Wagstaff (1-year deal), while elevating backup guard Kyle Zunic from development player to the full roster.
+Corey Webster, who had previously signed with the team in 2017 but left before the season began, returned as a free agent.
+To round out the roster, imports Brady Manek from North Carolina and TaShawn Thomas from France were added to bolster scoring.

 “One thing that impressed me is TaShawn played for a coach in Israel who demanded effort at the defensive end, and he was rewarded with Defensive Player of the Year.
 So, as well as the dunks and blocks, I think the Red Army will buy into the intensity he’ll bring at the defensive end.”